So you’ve been thinking about getting a hair transplant.

 If you’re losing hair and thinking about a hair restoration procedure (FUE or FUT), then make sure you read this article before you go through with it.

 I tell you what to expect, how much it costs, and I show you some before and after pictures so you can see the magic of hair transplantation for yourself.

 The Depression And Embarrassment Of Hair Loss

 You’re not even 30 years old, and you notice that your temple and crown are starting to disappear, making you look old, sick, and ugly.
 It feels like out of nowhere, your hair just vanished.

 You are not alone.

 The American Hair Loss Association reports the following:

 By the age of thirty-five two-thirds of American men will experience some degree of appreciable hair loss, and by the age of fifty approximately 85% of men have significantly thinning hair.
-Approximately twenty five percent of men who suffer with male pattern baldness begin the painful process before they reach the age of twenty-one.
+Approximately twenty-five percent of men who suffer from male pattern baldness begin the painful process before they reach the age of twenty-one.

 To put that in perspective, 1 in 4 guys will start balding while they’re still in college!